gbowne1/gbowne1/README.md

 - I often ask for help code reviews while I learn new things, especially on coding streams on Twitch or in various Discord servers I participate in..
 Keep in mind that my primary experience came from pre-2003 coding tools and technologies especially within Windows.
 I wrote my first website which was hosted on AOL and also on Earthlink for a short time in the late 90s.

+- I enjoy retro- computing and 8 bit, 16bit and early 32bit systems

 - My code base has historically been:
 - - C++ 98
   - Microsoft BASIC on 8 and 16 bit systems.
   - Zilog Z-80, MOS 6502, Motorola 680x0 and Intel 8086/8088 processor develompent in C, BASIC and Assembly
   - HTML, CSS, Javascript, SQL, PHP and Ajax.

+    *I mostly learned pre ES5 Javascript and am trying to catch up with all the new Javascript goodies.
+    *I started learning HTML in 1997.

   - Writing device drivers in C for 'Legacy' devices.
 Once Plug-n-Play came into play,where the 'Generic Windows Device Drivers library'; Windows could not properly enumerate/identify the device correctly or much less than that actually work, so it usually set it up with a generic driver for a specific device vs a OEM driver.

  - 💬 You may also see me occasionally produce videos for my YouTube channel gbowne1 and or live stream from Twitch.